 settings: separator: "," importMode: insert yes: true batchSize: 10000 threads: 8

-When indenting a new line, users need to click space bar twice, instead of using tab key once.
+When indenting a line in the yaml file, users need to click space bar twice, instead of using tab key once.

 Import node and edge files

-Place Transporter's import tool: ultipa-importer, node and edge files CUSTOMER.csv, MERCHANT.csv, TRANSACTION.csv, configuration file import_retail.yml under a same directory, open the command line tool under the directory (e.g. right-click Powershell) and execute commands below：
+Place the Importer tool 'ultipa-importer', the data files CUSTOMER.csv, MERCHANT.csv, TRANSACTION.csv, and the configuration file import_retail.yml under the same directory, open the command line tool under the directory (e.g. right-click Powershell) and execute command below：

 ./ultipa-importer --config ./import_retail.yml

-bash: ./ultipa-importer: Permission deniedappears, it suggests that relevant execution privileges are not obtained; users can execute
+bash: ./ultipa-importer: Permission deniedwhen running the Importer tool, it suggests that relevant execution privileges are not granted; run